New York Books: The Best Books Set in the Empire State

 Book Summary

-It’s New Year’s Eve 1984, and 85-year-old Lilian Boxfish decides to walk all ten miles to the party she plans to attend.
+It’s New Year’s Eve 1984, and 85-year-old Lillian Boxfish decides to walk all ten miles to the party she plans to attend.
 Along the way, she looks back over her long life in the city.
 Her walk is both a quintessential New Year’s Eve reminiscence and a love letter to New York City.

 Book Summary